-To use the IRIG-B input, select the GPS IRIG-B option and connect the GPS master clock to the IRIG-B BNC connector on the IRIG-B communication module.
+Select the GPS IRIG-B option and connect the GPS master clock to the meter IRIG-B input.
+See the EM920 Installation Manual for the connection diagram.

-When the IRIG-B signal is present on the device input, the EM720 automatically synchronizes the clock with the GPS time each second, normally with accuracy better than 1 millisecond if the time is locked to the GPS satellite time.
-If the GPS clock loses the satellite signal, the clock continues to generate the IRIG-B time code referenced to the last available satellite time, but the time quality may get worse.
-Such signal losses can last from a few minutes to hours.
-During such outages the time code generated by the GPS receiver is typically accurate to within a few milliseconds over a 24-hour period.
+The EM920 automatically synchronizes its clock with the GPS time each second, normally with accuracy better than one millisecond if the time is locked to the GPS satellite time.
+When the GPS clock loses the satellite, the clock continues to generate the IRIG-B time code referenced to the last available satellite time (called unlocked time), but the time quality may get worse.
+Such losses may continue from a few minutes to hours.
+The time code generated during outages is typically accurate to within a few milliseconds over a 24-hour period.

-If the IRIG-B signal is lost, the EM720 changes the time synchronization source to the internal RTC in 10 minutes.
-When the IRIG-B signal is restored, the meter automatically acquires the GPS time.
+If the signal from the GPS master clock is not detected on the meter input, the EM920 changes the time synchronization source to the internal RTC in 10 minutes after signal is lost.
+When the signal is restored, the meter automatically acquires the GPS time.

-Whenever the IRIG-B signal is lost or time code quality changes (locked to the GPS satellite time or unlocked), a corresponding event is automatically recorded to the device Event log.
+Whenever the IRIG-B signal status or quality changes, the corresponding event is automatically recorded to the device Event log.

-The lost or unlocked signal status is indicated in the device diagnostics.
-You can check presence and quality of the IRIG-B signal via the device diagnostics display (see Device Diagnostics Display in Chapter 3) or via PAS (see Clearing Device Diagnostics in Chapter 6).
+You can check the presence and quality of the IRIG-B signal via the device diagnostics display (see Device Diagnostics Display in Chapter 3) or via PAS (see Clearing Device Diagnostics in Chapter 6).